Anthony Daniels: 1997–2005: Original trilogy special editions and Star Wars prequel trilogy

 In 1997, Daniels hosted the 20th anniversary special editions of the original trilogy.
+One of the changes included his scene with Hamill in the landspeeder; Lucas found a way to make it hover convincingly and replace the efforts to disguise the wheels.
+Daniels reflected that the audience's thoughts about the changes in the special editions were somewhat divided despite further advancements in technology and digital improvements.
+He appeared in the television documentary special, Star Wars: The Magic and the Mystery.

 Later that year, filming for the first instalment of the prequel trilogy started at Leavesden Studios.
 There, George Lucas told him that his character was created by one of the protagonists, Anakin Skywalker while discussing the plot line of the first prequel.
+Initially, Daniels thought it was Sir Alec Guinness' character before remembering his co-star portrayed Obi-Wan "Ben" Kenobi, not Anakin Skywalker.
+He continued to speak highly of Guinness' professionalism, kindness and encouragement during filming A New Hope and was saddened upon hearing of his death in 2000.
+He acknowledged that Guinness preferred to be remembered for his earlier career on stage and film, not his role as Obi-Wan.
 Daniels acted opposite Ewan McGregor, Hayden Christensen, Natalie Portman and Samuel L. Jackson in the prequel trilogy.
 He said that McGregor and Jackson "exclaimed their childlike disbelief at working with See-Threepio."

-In Episode I: The Phantom Menace, Daniels only voiced the character, which a puppeteer played on set.
-Daniels attended the first Star Wars Celebration in Denver Colorado which celebrated the upcoming release of The Phantom Menace.
+In Episode I: The Phantom Menace, Daniels only voiced the character, which a puppeteer, Michael Lynch built and played on set.
+While some of the younger versions of established characters were portrayed by new cast members, Daniels, Baker, Frank Oz and Ian McDiarmid were the only actors from the original trilogy who reprised their roles in the film.
+Daniels collaborated with Dan Madsen organising the first Star Wars Celebration in Denver Colorado which celebrated the upcoming release of The Phantom Menace.
+Daniels organised finding guests and planned the stage sessions.
+He also attended the Celebration as a guest.
 The film was released to cinemas in May 1999; Daniels saw it in Salt Lake City.
 Initially reviews were mixed however the film became the highest grossing film of 1999 and the highest-grossing Star Wars film at the time of its release.
 In a 1999 interview for Star Wars Insider, he said that he "enjoyed [the film] immensely".
 Following a reappraisal of the prequel trilogy, Daniels said, "To be fair, the years have been kinder to this, the first Prequel.
 Many, who were young at the time still hold it."
-In his memoirs, he said that Darth Maul is still one of his favourite characters in the saga - despite his limited appearance in the film.
+He defended Ahmed Best saying that the criticism he faced over his portrayal of Jar Jar Binks "was beyond cruel."
+In his memoirs, Daniels said that Darth Maul is still one of his favourite characters in the saga - despite his limited appearance in the film.